The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Trains from London to Oslo cover the 715 miles (1153 km) long trip with our travel partners like.
-There are direct train services available.
+Trains from London to Oslo cover the 715 miles long route taking on average 47 h 5 min with our travel partners like Eurostar.
+Normally, there are 2 trains operating per day, including direct services available.
 Travellers depart most frequently from London Victoria and arrive in Oslo Bussterminal.

 London is not close to Oslo, and is furthermore separated from Europe by the English Channel.
 So as you might expect, there are no direct trains from London to Oslo.
 You will first have to travel from London to Brussels on the Eurostar, which takes around 2h.
 From Brussels you will travel to Cologne and to Hamburg with a journey time of around 7h.
 From Hamburg you will go to Copenhagen and then Gothenburg which takes around 10h.
 Finally the train from Gothenburg to Oslo will take around 3h 40min.